19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 Postponement of hearing

 20\.
-The Judge may from time to time, by order made on the application of a party to the application under section 90, postpone the beginning of the hearing to such day as he may name; and the order, when made, shall forthwith be published by the Registrar in theGazette.
+The Judge may from time to time, by order made on the application of a party to the application under section 90, postpone the beginning of the hearing to such day as he may name; and the order, when made, shall immediately be published by the Registrar in theGazette.

 Adjournment and continuation of hearing